gvlos/Tesi-triennale/README.md

 # Tesi-triennale
 Bachelor's thesis, Computer Science and Automation Engineering.
 Polytechnic University of Bari, Italy.

-The thesis is only available in Italian.
-Alternatively, refer to the publication:
+The thesis is available only in Italian.
+In alternative have a look at the publication:

 <b>[Combined Color Semantics and Deep Learning for the Automatic Detection of Dolphin Dorsal Fins](https://doi.org/10.3390/electronics9050758)</b>